shiversoftdev/t7patch/README.md

 2. Watch the [video tutorial](https://youtu.be/jDQkNV5J4SM?t=394).
 Read the FAQ for additional info before asking questions.
 3. If not playing in matchmaking, set a network password to enable the best protection.
 Note that anyone who wants to play with you needs to have the same network password.
 If you want to play in normal matchmaking again, clear the network password.

+# Known Incompatibilities
+1. Overwolf OBS plugin causes fatal crash in BO3 when patch is loading.

 # Frequently Asked Questions

 ### Q: Does this patch fix the FPS issue?